An academic argument is an evidence-based defense of a non-obvious position on a complex issue.

 - You have no reason to “defend” a position unless a reasonable person could present credible evidence that challenges a claim you want to make.
 (Finding, citing, and engaging meaningfully with evidence both for and against your claim is part of your task as an academic writer.)

-- An academic argument is not a squabble, a difference of opinions, or an attorney’s courtroom statement.
-The author of an academic argument is more like the judge, who, after hearing out the best arguments in favor of various possible solutions, supports the best one.
+- An academic argument is not a squabble, a difference of opinions, or an attorney’s courtroom statement for or against.
+The author of an academic argument is more like the judge announcing a verdict, after having heard out the best arguments in favor of various possible outcomes.

 In everyday language, we may use the word “argument” to mean very different things.